rthallisey/maxim/doc/tripleo-upgrade.rst

    ansible-playbook -i 'undercloud,' -c local generate-inventory.yml

-The inventory file will contain a list of the overcloud servers divided into Ansible groups by their role defined by the operator.
+The inventory file will be placed in ``/etc/tripleo/upgrade-inventory`` and will contain a map of the currently deployed overcloud where each server's address/hostname is added to the Ansible group associated with their defined role.

 ::